 Industrial Speech Recognition

 Unlike consumer speech recognition systems, industrial solutions require near-perfect recognition accuracy, even in a noisy environment with a widely diverse user population.
-To meet these demands, every Jennifer Mobile application includes the Serenade Speech Recognition Platform.
+To meet these demands, every Lucas Move mobile application includes the Serenade Speech Recognition Platform.
 Serenade ensures users are understood quickly and accurately, every time they speak.

 Better Recognition Is Critical

 Speech recognition accuracy is critical to user adoption and efficiency.
 If a warehouse worker using a voice picking system has to repeat him- or herself, or if the speech recognizer mis-recognizes commands, the user’s productivity suffers.
 Equally important, recognition errors frustrate users and can lead to worker resistance to using the technology.